States of Matter and their Structure Science Games

 Particles are in constant motion, but they interact differently depending on the state of matter.

-• Liquid – particles stay in contact, but they are able to move relative to each other.
-Liquids change shape based on their container, but maintain their volume.
+Liquid – particles stay in contact, but they can move relative to each other.
+Liquids change shape based on their container but maintain their volume.

-A substance’s state of matter is an extrinsic property, meaning it can be changed by its environment.
-Physical conditions like temperature and pressure affect state of matter.
+A substance’s state of matter is an extrinsic property, meaning its environment can change it.
+Physical conditions like temperature and pressure affect the state of matter.

 When a substance changes from solid or liquid to gas, its particles move farther apart, and vice versa.
 The liquid form of a substance is denser than the gas form, and the solid form is usually denser than the liquid form, although water is an exception to this rule.